Molecularly distilled fish oil is the most common type of fish oil.

 This is why molecularly distilled fish oil is recommended even for pregnant women.

 Matter of fact, it’s the only kind you should take if you’re pregnant.

-Molecular distillation of fish oil is fast and gentle
+Molecular distillation of fish oil is fast

-The process is very gentle.
+The process is fairly quick.

 So delicate Omega-3 fatty acids are protected from breaking down and going rancid.

 Why is fast important?

 Well, if fish oil is cooked for a long time, it will not only go rancid, but it will start to form trace amounts of trans fats, which are unhealthy.

 Molecular distillation of fish oil produces ultra-pure, refined oil with virtually zero contaminants.
 So pure that it’s hard to even measure the level of contaminants with modern analytical techniques like gas chromatography or HPLC.